IgnitionBoulder/2015week1/deliverables/README.md

 What is the role of HTML in a web page?
 HTML acts as a skeleton that gives every webpage structure.

 What is the role of CSS in a web page?
 CSS is what gives HTML pages their beautiful apperance.

 What is the role of Javascript in a web page?
+Javascript is used for interactivity with the website and allows quick response.

 ---